Skip to main content

 Question Script - Disability

 For HR department with an employer-provided plan: - How much of my salary will this disability insurance replace?
 Are the payments taxable? - What is the waiting period before benefits kick in and how long do benefits last? - If I need more time, when does Long-Term Disability begin?
-When do I need to make that decision? - What medical documentation is required? - Are health insurance payments and job protection covered by this policy or by FMLA? - Are there any state disability programs that work with this plan? - May I please have a copy of the Summary Plan Description with an outline of how Short-Term Disability (and/or LTD) and FMLA and any state benefits coordinate? - Would it make sense for me to use any Paid Time Off (PTO) first?
+When do I need to make that decision? - What medical documentation is required? - Are health insurance payments and job protection covered by this policy or by FMLA? - Are there any state disability programs that work with this plan? - May I please have a copy of the Summary Plan Description with an outline of how Short-Term Disability, Long-Term Disability, FMLA, and any state benefits coordinate? - Would it make sense for me to use any Paid Time Off first?

 HelpBetter Tool